Make great trades. Avoid bad ones.

 1 tick BO stop or require at least a small push after BO?

+hit?
 Including commissions and exchange fees.
+You don't have to bet

 Respect stops to protect your account and lock in profits along the